Genetic history of Sardinia: Longevity

-The "AKeA" project (acronym for "A Kent'Annos", a traditional Sardinian wish meaning "may you live to be 100 years old"), based on studies carried out since 1997 by Prof. Luca Deiana's team and officially presented in February 2002, it is headed by the chair of Clinical Biochemistry at the University of Sassari and sees the collaboration of the Max Planck Institute for Demographic Research in Rostock, Germany and the Duke University of North Carolina, in the USA.
+The "AKeA" project (acronym for "A Kent'Annos", a traditional Sardinian wish meaning "may you live to be 100 years old"), based on studies carried out since 1997 by Prof. Luca Deiana's team and officially presented in February 2002, it is headed by the chair of Clinical Biochemistry at the University of Sassari and sees the collaboration of the Max Planck Institute for Demographic Research in Rostock, Germany and the Duke University of North Carolina, in the US.
 Monitoring is done on the entire Sardinian population.

 The results of the "AKeA" study were published and presented in various international symposiums which saw the participation of researchers from all over the world, who came to the island to study the DNA of Sardinians, and also aroused the interest of mass media.

 In Sardinia the presence of numerous centenarians has long been noted; a study by Robert J. Rowland about 390 funerary inscriptions from Roman Sardinia, detected the presence of at least three centenarians.
 In July 2007 there were more than 330.
 On average there are around 22 centenarians per 100.000 inhabitants, compared to an average of between 8 and 10 in other parts of the world.
 This ratio appears to be growing over time, since in the period 1998-99 the average was 13.5 over centenarians, and in 2000 it had risen to 19.

 Internal areas with a high concentration of long-lived people have been identified, and it has been discovered that the male/female ratio over one hundred years old in Sardinia is very different from that present elsewhere.
 If in the rest of Italy and in the West the ratio is 1 to 4, if not even 1 to 7, on the island it is generally below 1 to 2, becoming equal in the internal areas.

 Many explanations have been formulated for this particularity, such as quality of life or a particular diet, but mainly scholars are interested in analyzing specific genetic factors that interact in conjunction with environmental factors.